 • Society of Chairmen of Academic Radiation Oncology Departments

 Dr. Brady was presented the American Cancer Society Cancer Control Award in 1992.
-One of the most prolific investigators in the history of radiation oncology, Dr. Brady’s publications have ranged from tumors of the eye and orbit, a subject on which he is considered a world authority, to the more common cancers of the breast, lung, cervix, malignant lymphoma, and Hodgkin’s disease.
+One of the most prolific investigators in the history of radiation oncology, Dr. Brady’s publications have ranged from tumors of the eye and orbit, a subject on which he was considered a world authority, to the more common cancers of the breast, lung, cervix, malignant lymphoma, and Hodgkin’s disease.
 He has over 600 publications to his credit and is co-editor with Carlos A. Perez, M.D. of the landmark textbook, “Principles and Practice of Radiation Oncology,” published in its third edition in 1997.
-He is Editor-in-Chief of the American Journal of Clinical Oncology and a member of the editorial advisory boards of eleven professional journals.
+He was Editor-in-Chief of the American Journal of Clinical Oncology and a member of the editorial advisory boards of eleven professional journals.

-Dr. Brady is cited in Marquis’ Who’s Who in America; Who’s Who in the World; Who’s Who in the East; Who’s Who in International Medicine; Who’s Who in Frontier & Science Technology; Who’s Who in Cancer Professionals & Facilities; American Men & Women of Science; Who’s Who in the Arts, and International Leaders in Achievement.
-He is also named in White and Westwood’s “The Best Doctors in America” and in American Health’s publication of “The Nation’s Top M.D.’s - Chosen by Their Colleagues.”
+Dr. Brady was cited in Marquis’ Who’s Who in America; Who’s Who in the World; Who’s Who in the East; Who’s Who in International Medicine; Who’s Who in Frontier & Science Technology; Who’s Who in Cancer Professionals & Facilities; American Men & Women of Science; Who’s Who in the Arts, and International Leaders in Achievement.
+He was also named in White and Westwood’s “The Best Doctors in America” and in American Health’s publication of “The Nation’s Top M.D.’s - Chosen by Their Colleagues.”